dojo/docs/quickstart/layoutWidgetHierarchies.rst

 =================
 isLayoutContainer
 =================
-Widgets that define an isLayoutContainer attribute promise to:
+Widgets that define an isLayoutContainer attribute extend the isContainer contract (see `Widget Hierarchies <quickstart/widgetHierarchies>`_), and in addition promise to:

-    * Calls resize() on (top level) child widgets when those widgets become visible.
+    * call resize() on (top level) child widgets when those widgets become visible

 isLayoutContainer widgets will often will pass in a size on the child.resize() call, but they might just call resize() w/out any parameters.